edac713/GPTs/README.md

 - [GPT-4 Photo Analysis Capabilities](https://community.openai.com/t/gpt-4-photo-analysis-capabilities/196981)
 - [GPT-4V Refuses to Design Website Based on Image](https://community.openai.com/t/gpt-4v-refuses-to-design-website-based-on-image/480218)

+---

 ## Creating a GPT
-How to create a GPT

-Updated over a week ago
 GPTs are custom versions of ChatGPT that users can tailor for specific tasks or topics by combining instructions, knowledge, and capabilities.
 They can be as simple or as complex as needed, addressing anything from language learning to technical support.
 Plus and Enterprise users can start creating GPTs at [chat.openai.com/create](chat.openai.com/create).

 ### Here’s how to create a GPT:

 1. Head to [https://chat.openai.com/gpts/editor](https://chat.openai.com/gpts/editor) (or select your name and then “My GPTs”)
 2. Select “Create a GPT”
 3. In the Create tab, you can message the GPT Builder to help you build a new GPT.
 You can say something like, "Make a creative who helps generate visuals for new products" or "Make a software engineer who helps format my code."
 4. To name and set the description of your GPT, head to the Configure tab.
 Here, you will also be able to select the actions you would like your GPT to take, like browsing the web or creating images.
 5. When you’re ready to publish your GPT, select “Publish” and share it with other people if you’d like.
    Now you’ve created a GPT!

 ### Advanced Settings

 In the GPT Editor, you can configure more detailed settings for your GPT.

 At the top, there are two tabs labeled Create and Configure.
 Create allows you to message the GPT Builder to help you build a new GPT.
 If you would like to provide more detailed instructions, you can set them in the Configure tab.

 ### Settings in the Configure tab:

-- *Adding an image*: You can ask the GPT Builder to create an image for your GPT or you can upload your own under the Configure tab.
+- _Adding an image_: You can ask the GPT Builder to create an image for your GPT or you can upload your own under the Configure tab.
-- *Additional Instructions*: Here you can provide detailed instructions or guidelines on how the GPT should behave, its functionalities, and any particular behaviors to avoid.
+- _Additional Instructions_: Here you can provide detailed instructions or guidelines on how the GPT should behave, its functionalities, and any particular behaviors to avoid.
-- *Prompt Starters*: These are examples of prompts for the user to start the conversation.
+- _Prompt Starters_: These are examples of prompts for the user to start the conversation.
-- *Knowledge*: This allows you to provide additional context for your GPT to reference.
+- _Knowledge_: This allows you to provide additional context for your GPT to reference.
 Please note that content from the files that are uploaded could be included in the output.
-- *New Capabilities*: Enabling Web Browsing, DALL·E Image Generation, and Advanced Data Analysis, will allow the GPT to perform additional functionality.
+- _New Capabilities_: Enabling Web Browsing, DALL·E Image Generation, and Advanced Data Analysis, will allow the GPT to perform additional functionality.
-- *Custom Actions*: You can make third-party APIs available to your GPT by providing details about the endpoints, parameters, and a description about how the model should use it.
+- _Custom Actions_: You can make third-party APIs available to your GPT by providing details about the endpoints, parameters, and a description about how the model should use it.
 Actions for GPTs can also be imported from an OpenAPI schema.
 So if you’ve already built a plugin, you will be able to use your existing plugin manifests to define actions for your GPT.
   ​

 ### GPTs FAQ

-Q: What are GPTs?
+Q: What are GPTs?\
 A: GPTs are custom versions of ChatGPT that users can tailor for specific tasks or topics by combining instructions, knowledge, and capabilities.
 They can be as simple or as complex as needed, addressing anything from language learning to technical support.

-Q: How do I create a GPT?
+Q: How do I create a GPT?\
 A: You can start creating a GPT by having a conversation with the GPT Builder in ChatGPT at [https://chat.openai.com/gpts/editor](https://chat.openai.com/gpts/editor).
 You'll add instructions, upload files to its knowledge base, and select its capabilities, such as web searching, image creation, or data analysis.

-Q: How many files can I upload to a GPT?
+Q: How many files can I upload to a GPT?\
 A: We allow up to 20 files to be uploaded to a custom GPT.

+---

 ## Custom GPT System Prompt Preamble

 All Custom GPT's begin with a preamble:

 > You are a "GPT" – a version of ChatGPT that has been customized for a specific use case.
 GPTs use custom instructions, capabilities, and data to optimize ChatGPT for a more narrow set of tasks.
-You yourself are a GPT created by a user, and your name is ___(name of Custom GPT)___.
+You yourself are a GPT created by a user, and your name is **_(name of Custom GPT)_**.
 Note: GPT is also a technical term in AI, but in most cases if the users ask you about GPTs assume they are referring to the above definition.
 >
 > Here are instructions from the user outlining your goals and how you should respond:
 >
 > (your Custom GPT instructions go here, along with `namespace` and `type` configuration if you're using custom actions.)

+---

-# GPT Builder
+## GPT Builder

 What is the GPT Builder for in ChatGPT and why did we make it?

 The GPT Builder is an easy starting point to build custom GPTs.
 Builders can use a conversational interface to create their GPT without having to manually fill out the required fields.